 Thinking about having your toes in the golden sand of Palomino Beach?
 Well, that’s not surprising given that this place is paradise in Colombia.

-The beaches of Colombia’s northern, Caribbean coast are famous for being pristine, beautiful and largely untouched.
 While nearby Tayrona National Park draws the crowds to its beaches, with many camping overnight on the shore.
 Palomino has a more chilled vibe to it.
 The town attracts fewer visitors than the national park meaning its beach is much less crowded, though just as beautiful.

-Whatever your reason for visiting the town, this complete guide gives you all the information you need on the Playa Palomino Colombia.
+Whatever your reason for visiting the town, this complete guide gives you all the information you need on Playa Palomino Colombia.
 Be prepared and make the most of your time in paradise!

 Some of the links below are affiliate links, meaning, at no additional cost to you, I may earn a small commission if you click through and make a qualifying purchase.

-Where is Palomino Beach?
+Where is Palomino Beach Colombia?

-Sharing its name with the town that it’s in, Palomino Beach is located on Colombia’s northern Caribbean coast.
-The town – and beach – are approximately 2 hours drive east of Santa Marta and 1 hour from the Tayrona National Park.
+The town – and beach – are approximately 2 hours’ drive east of Santa Marta.
+And 1 hour from the Tayrona National Park.
 To the north and west of Palomino is the Sierra Nevada National Park, home to the famous Lost City Trek.

-The beach is easy to find once you’re in Palomino.
-Simply head north from the main road along either Carrera 6a or Carrera 10, until you reach the sea.
-These are both busy streets by Palomino standards and Carrera 6a in particular is lined with hostels, restaurants and small shops.
+Simply head north from the main road along either Carrera 6a (Sixth Street) or Carrera 10 (10th Street), until you reach the sea.
+These are both busy streets by Palomino standards.
+And Carrera 6a in particular is lined with hostels, restaurants and small shops.

 Everything You Need to Know

-Palomino is a small beach town on Colombia’s north coast.
-Just a few years ago, there wer barely more than a few buildings surrounded by jungle.
+Just a few years ago, there were barely more than a few buildings surrounded by jungle.
 But with a reputation of being an unexplored paradise and hidden gem in Colombia, the town quickly and inevitably grew in popularity.

 Today, the town is full of hotels, restaurants, shops, bars and tour agencies.
 Tourists travel from across both Colombia and the world to visit this small town most famous for its beautiful beach, preferable climate and tourist attractions.

-And while the town may be more popular and there are more visitors than ever, the beauty of Palomino Beach has not been lost.
 Golden sand, crashing waves and more palm trees than you can count – it’s exactly like you’d imagine paradise to be.
 No sun loungers or parasols for rent here.

 Playa Palomino is over 2 km long.
 The beach stretches from the mouth of the Palomino River in the west (where river tubing trips in the town end) to the mouth of the San Salvador River in the east.
-There is a small built up area near Palomino town where you’ll find the beachfront hotels and a few restaurants.
-But otherwise, the rest of the beach is pretty wild still.
-Once you reach the beach near the Selina and Dreamer hostels, turn left or right and walk for a few hundred metres and you’ll find it’s pretty empty.

-For the best chance of experiencing the beach with few people around, visit early in the day.
 This will also mean you avoid the heat of the day and the afternoon downpours in the rainy season.
 Pack sun cream, water and a towel and you’ll be good for a few hours.

-Looking for a beachfront restaurant or bar?
 There’s the Selina hostel restaurant that serves food all day and a few smaller ones around that area.
 Alternatively, head to the far west of the beach and there’s a collection of local restaurants next to the Rio Palomino.

 Can you swim at Palomino Beach?

 While the water may seem appealing, particularly in the hotter months, it’s not safe to swim in Palomino.
-The waves are rough but it’s the strong currents that pose most danger to swimmers.
+The waves are rough but it’s the strong currents that pose the most danger to swimmers.

 That’s not to say that people don’t enter the water.
 Dipping your toes or standing in thigh-height water is unlikely to get you into any harm – but do be prepared to get soaked by an unexpected wave.